Democrats Intensify Calls For Potential Impeachment Over Whistleblower Complaint

 "I love it," he said, referring to the contents of the conversation.
 "But you have to be a little bit shy about doing that."
 Trump emphasized his belief that world leaders should be able to speak freely in conversations with each other.

-Trump also told reporters he would have "no problem" with his personal attorney Rudy Giuliani testifying before Congress.
+Trump also told reporters that he would have "no problem" with his personal attorney, Rudy Giuliani, testifying before Congress.
 (Asked late Thursday night whether he asked Ukraine to look into Joe Biden, Giuliani responded, "Of course I did.")

 Trump and his allies claim that while Joe Biden was vice president, he inappropriately sought to have a Ukrainian prosecutor fired.
 The prosecutor was reportedly looking into Biden's son Hunter's business affairs — because in 2014, Hunter Biden served on the board of a Ukrainian energy company.
-Ukraine's prosecutor general has said there was no evidence either Biden had done anything improper.
+Ukraine's prosecutor general has said there was no evidence that either Biden had done anything improper.

-"I do not want Ukraine to again be the subject of U.S. presidential elections," Ukrainian prosecutor general Yuriy Lutsenko told Bloomberg News in May.
+"I do not want Ukraine to again be the subject of U.S. presidential elections," Ukrainian Prosecutor General Yuriy Lutsenko told Bloomberg News in May.
 "Hunter Biden did not violate any Ukrainian laws — at least as of now, we do not see any wrongdoing."

-It seems that, for the moment, Ukraine is very much again the subject of a U.S. presidential election.
-At the Iowa Steak Fry Saturday, Joe Biden said "Trump's doing this because he knows I'll beat him like a drum."
+It seems that for the moment, Ukraine is very much again the subject of a U.S. presidential election.
+At the Polk Country, Iowa, steak fry on Saturday, Joe Biden said, "Trump's doing this because he knows I'll beat him like a drum."

 "He's using the abuse of power and every element of the presidency to try to do something to smear me," Biden said.

-Trump confirmed Sunday that he will meet with Ukrainian president Zelensky this week at the U.N.
+Trump confirmed Sunday that he will meet with Zelensky, the Ukrainian president, this week at the U.N.
 General Assembly in New York.
 When asked by reporters Sunday whether he will mention Joe Biden at that meeting, Trump said, "I won't be mentioning much."